zevv/zForth/README.md

 1 trace !
 ```

-Make sure the feature ZF_ENABLE_TRACING is enabled in zforth.h to compile in
+Make sure the feature ZF_ENABLE_TRACING is enabled in zfconf.h to compile in
 tracing support.